An Introduction to Geometric Topology: Surface diffeomorphisms

 \chapter{Surface diffeomorphisms}

 We describe in this chapter an analogy between the hyperbolic space $\matH^n$ and the Teichm\"uller space $\Teich(S_g)$ of a closed orientable surface $S_g$ of genus $g\geqslant 1$.
-The main achievement of the theory is a classification of the non-trivial elements in the mapping class group $\MCG(S_g)$ into three types.
+The theory, originated from Thurston in the late 1970s, provides a beautiful and powerful framework for the analysis of the geometric and dynamical properties of the surfaces $S_g$ and of their mapping class group $\MCG(S_g)$.

 Here is a quick sketch of this analogy.
 We have already seen that $\matH^n$ compactifies to a closed disc $\overline{\matH^n}$, that $\Iso(\matH^n)$ acts on it, that by Brouwer's theorem every non-trivial isometry $\varphi$ has a fixed point in $\overline{\matH^n}$, and we have called $\varphi$ \emph{elliptic}, \emph{parabolic}, or \emph{hyperbolic} according to the position of its fixed points.